eustlb/ship-detect-tl/README.md

 #### Setup

-> Here you will find everything you need to train and evaluate the models (bboxes) of the [tensorflow model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).\
+Here you will find everything you need to train and evaluate the models (bboxes) of the [tensorflow model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).\
-The different steps are described in the notebook main.ipynb :
+The different steps are described in the notebook ./object_detection/main.ipynp.

 ### 4. tools